hashicorp/terraform-provider-aws/website/docs/d/dms_replication_subnet_groups.html.markdown

 	values = [""] # insert values here
 }
 ```

-* `values` - (Required) Set of values tat are accepted for the given field.
-Replication Subnet Groups will be selected if any one of te given values match.
+* `values` - (Required) Set of values that are accepted for the given field.
+Replication Subnet Groups will be selected if any one of the given values match.

 ## Attributes Reference